Sioux Falls Canaries (1902–1953): 1941: Dizzy Dean

 As defending league champions, the 1941 Sioux Falls Canaries defended their title in the six-team, Class D level Western League The Western League expanded to six teams as the league dropped the Worthington Cardinals as a member and added the Cheyenne Indians, Denver Bears and Pueblo Rollers (St. Louis Browns) teams for the 1941 season.

 (1941) Baseball Hall of Fame member Dizzy Dean.
 Dean pitched in one home game for the Canaries in 1941, as he ended his career due to injury.

-With an injured pitching arm at age 31, Baseball Hall of Fame pitcher Dizzy Dean pitched one game for the Canaries in 1941.
-Dean began the 1941 season with the Chicago Cubs and tried to pitch through pain.
-Due ineffectiveness and the pain in his arm, Dean retired as a player during the 1941 season, briefly coaching with the Cubs before moving into the broadcast booth with the St. Louis Browns on July 6, 1941.
-On July 13, 1941, Dean was on a barnstorming tour promoting his announcing for the Browns when he made a surprise pitching appearance.
+With an injured pitching arm at age 31, Baseball Hall of Fame member Dizzy Dean pitched in one game for the Canaries in 1941, concluding his career.
+Dean began the 1941 season pitching for the Chicago Cubs.
+Dean tried to pitch through pain in his pitching arm.
+Due to his ineffectiveness and the pain in his arm, Dean retired as a player during the 1941 season.
+He remained with Chicago, briefly coaching with the Cubs.
+He soon left the Cubs and moved into the broadcast booth, announcing games for the St. Louis Browns after making his announcing debut during the Browns' game on July 6, 1941.

+On July 13, 1941, Dean was on a barnstorming tour in the region promoting his announcing role for the Browns when he made a surprise pitching appearance.
 Dean pitched for the Sioux Falls Canaries against Pueblo with 3,000 fans in attendance at Sioux Falls.
-Dean pitched three innings and allowed no runs and one hit in the 4-1 Canaries victory.
-Dean became a baseball announcer following the end of his playing career.
+In his appearance with Sioux Falls, Dean pitched three innings and allowed no runs and one hit in the 4-1 Canaries victory.
+Dean continued as baseball announcer following the end of his playing career.
 Dean was inducted into the Baseball Hall of Fame in 1954.

 Former player/manager Ralph Brandon returned to the team in 1941, appearing as a catcher 8 games at age 36, batting .241.

 The Canaries did not qualify for the four-team playoffs in the 1941 Western League.
 The Canaries ended the regular season in fifth place with a record of 51-56.
 Playing the season under managers Bob Fenner, who returned to the team and his replacement, Tony Koenig, Sioux Falls finished 12.0 games behind the first place Norfolk Yankees and ahead of the Denver Bears in the regular season standings.
 In the playoffs, the Pueblo Rollers won the championship with a victory in the finals 3 games to 2 over Norfolk.
 Pitcher Frank Wagner returned to the Canaries and despite an 11-18 record, led the league with a 2.15 ERA in 40 games and 238 innings with 18 complete games.
 An outfielder and a catcher, Tony Koenig began playing with Sioux Falls in 1935 and the managerial role was the first of his career at age 30.
 He batted .285 with a .399 OBP for the Canaries in 1941, while appearing in 103 games.
 Koenig also led the Western League with 45 stolen bases.